Ganfork History, Family Crest & Coats of Arms

 Early History of the Ganfork family

-Another 229 words (16 lines of text) are included under the topic Early Ganfork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ganfork research.
+Another 115 words (8 lines of text) covering the years 1599, 1601, 1610 and 1624 are included under the topic Early Ganfork History in all our PDF Extended History products and printed products wherever possible.

 Ganfork Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Ganfork has undergone many spelling variations, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Ganfork family

 Distinguished members of the family include Thomas Gainsford (d.
 1624?), English author who belonged to the Surrey family of Gainsford.
 "He with Edward Stene apparently purchased of the crown Alne manor, Warwickshire, and a cottage in Stutton, Yorkshire, 27 Nov.
 1599.
 He is known to have served in Ireland under Richard...